Using Reporting Tools

 The report shows student progress through the learning activities.
 Some students may choose not to manually mark activities as complete.
 When designing your Moodle page, consider whether there are key activities which can act as 'checking in points', where you could use automated completion conditions to give you a comprehensive picture of student progress at key stages (e.g. introductions forum, formative assignment submission).

-You can download the activity completion report in .csv format.
+You can filter the report by activity, and you can also download it in .csv format.
 The spreadsheet includes timestamps for activity completion.

 Taking this reporting further, Moodle version 3.9 (new in August 2021) now incorporates Learning Analytics.
 It automatically analyses data (based on specific models that have been enabled on the site) to identify patterns of behaviour (known as ‘Insights’) which help course owners to track engagement, easily monitor and contact students who may not have accessed recently/at all.